magneticstain/ip2cr/README.md

 ### Homebrew

-The easiest way to install IP2CR is to use [Homebrew](https://brew.sh).
+The easiest way to install IP2CR if you're using Mac OS is to use [Homebrew](https://brew.sh).
 With homebrew installed, run the following to install IP2CR:

 ```bash
 brew tap magneticstain/ip2cr